revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <blockquote>

 **Steps:**
-1. Create an angular project by running the `ng new angularDemo2` command in the angular CLI 2.In the `app.component.html` file, create a form to get the `name` and `age` from the user
+1.Create an angular project by running the `ng new angularDemo2` command in the angular CLI 2.In the `app.component.html` file, create a form to get the `name` and `age` from the user
 ```html
 Name: <input type="text" [(ngModel)]="name" /> <br>
 Age: <input type="text" [(ngModel)]="age" />
 ```
-3. In the `app.component.ts` file, create a `name` and `age` variables.
+3.In the `app.component.ts` file, create a `name` and `age` variables.
 ```ts
 import { Component } from '@angular/core';
 @Component({